Acrobunch: Characters

 Shigeru Nakahara made his debut as a voice actor with this series, in the role of the youngest Randou child, Jun.

 Enoki Films gave the main character the name David Owen.
 In the French version, Tatsuya Randou is known as Professor Kossig and his five children's names are also changed, to sons Quentin (Ryo), Antoine (Jun) and Mathieu (Hiro) and daughters Ulrich (Reika) and Jill (Miki).

+In the North American broadcast version, the Owen family, the main character of this work (the Randou family in the original final draft), is made up of the following six people.